Josh Victorian

-Joshua Jermaine Victorian (born July 10, 1993) is a former American football cornerback.
+Joshua Jermaine Victorian (born July 10, 1988) is an American former professional football cornerback.
 He signed with the Baltimore Ravens as an undrafted free agent.
 He played college football at Louisiana Tech.
-He has also been a member of the New England Patriots, New Orleans Saints, New Orleans VooDoo, Pittsburgh Steelers, Houston Texans, Detroit Lions, New York Giants, Los Angeles KISS, Albany Empire and Washington Valor.
+He was also a member of the New England Patriots, New Orleans Saints, New Orleans VooDoo, Pittsburgh Steelers, Houston Texans, Detroit Lions, New York Giants, Los Angeles KISS, Albany Empire and Washington Valor.

-Early years
+Early life

 Victorian grew up in St. Rose, Louisiana and attended Destrehan High School.
 He was selected to the first-team All-District 5-5A for three consecutive years while at high school.
 He also was selected to the first-team ALL-State 2 years consecutively.

 College career

 He played college football at Louisiana Tech.
 He finished with 123 tackles, 19 interceptions and 41 pass deflections.

 In his senior year, Victorian finished the season with 36 Tackles, 7 Interceptions and 21 pass deflections.
 On September 4, 2010, he had an interception against Grambling State.
 On September 25, 2010 in a regular season game against Southern Mississippi in which he had an interception.

 In his junior year, Victorian finished the season with 51 Tackles, 7 Interceptions and 7 pass deflections.
 On October 31, 2009, In a regular season game against Idaho in which he had an interception to go along with 6 tackles but Louisiana Tech loss 35-34.
 The following week on November 6, 2009, In a game against No.5 ranked Boise State, he had 9 tackles and an interception in which he returned 75 yards for the touchdown with 13:12 minutes left in the 3rd quarter to cut the lead to 27-14 as Louisiana Tech lost the game 45-35.